 The Department is based across seven campuses of the Melbourne Medical School, all at key hospital sites, as well as conducting academic activities in surgery at other hospitals.

-- Course COVID-19 Lung Ultrasound
+- Course COVID-19 Lung and Cardiac Ultrasound

 - Course Focused Cardiac Ultrasound Transthoracic Echocardiography Certification